billriner/vagrant-rt/README.md

 3. ``vagrant up``
 4. Access the web interface at http://virt2.csb.vanderbilt.edu:8075

-Create a Box from once the VM is configured:
+Create a Vagrant box from once the VM is configured:

 1. Make the image as small as possible.
 - Clean the yum or dnf cache